-NJTPA committee names Always capitalized: Planning & Economic Development Committee, Project Prioritization Committee, Freight Initiatives Committee, Regional Transportation Advisory Committee and Executive Committee names of cities, states, and counties Always capitalized: Bergen County executive, legislative and judicial branches of government Lowercase when used as a description: FHWA is part of the executive branch; Supreme Court is part of the judicial branch.
+NJTPA committee names Always capitalized: Planning & Economic Development Committee, Project Prioritization Committee, Freight Initiatives Committee, Regional Transportation Advisory Committee and Executive Committee names of cities, states, and counties Always capitalized: Bergen County dates Don't add "st" "th" "rd"-unless it is in a speech or other document that will be spoken.

+County Commissioner Always capitalized: He is the County Commissioner from Bergen County.

+executive, legislative and judicial branches of government Lowercase when used as a description: FHWA is part of the executive branch; Supreme Court is part of the judicial branch.